napari/docs/docs/plugins/virtual_environment_docs/article-2-deploying-your-plugin.md

 **wheel** is a prebuilt package, ready to drop into site-packages.
 It includes compiled OS-specific extensions (if applicable).

 You are *strongly* encouraged to ship both!
 If the wheel is not present, pip will try to build it from the sdist before installation, and that may fail depending on the package.
+To see if a given package ships a wheel, check here: https://pypi.org/project/napari/#files

 **Note:** This goes for dependencies too!
 Check all your dependencies for wheel availability.

-**Example:** See if a given package ships a wheel. https://pypi.org/project/napari/#files

 ### PyPI
 **build** (package builder): https://pypa-build.readthedocs.io/en/latest/